-New for 2017, the National Association of Boards of Pharmacy (NABP) Foundation will be offering travel grants to qualified board of pharmacy members and staff.
-Six travel grants will be available to help underwrite some of the costs associated with attending the APhA Institute on Alcoholism and Drug Dependencies.
-The grants will be available on a first-come, first-served basis and the deadline to apply is Wednesday, March 1, 2017.
+The National Association of Boards of Pharmacy (NABP) Foundation will be offering travel grants to qualified board of pharmacy members and staff.
+Ten (10) travel grants will be available to help underwrite some of the costs associated with attending the APhA Institute on Alcoholism and Drug Dependencies.
+The grants will be available on a first-come, first-served basis and the deadline to apply is February 15, 2018.

 For more information about the travel grants, contact the NABP Executive Office at ExecOffice@nabp.pharmacy.

 The University of Utah School on Alcoholism and Other Drug Dependencies was established in 1951 and throughout the years continually expanded its scope to keep pace with the increased awareness of the health and social problems of alcoholism and other drug dependencies.
 Upon recommendations from pharmacists and student pharmacists to the APhA House of Delegates in the early 1980’s, APhA Staff Members Richard P. Penna and Ronald L. Williams developed the Pharmacy Section at The University of Utah School on Alcoholism and Other Drug Dependencies in 1983.
 For 32 years, the Pharmacy Section made a lasting impact on thousands of pharmacists and student pharmacists through education on the dangers of addiction.
 Unfortunately in 2014, due to scheduling conflicts an announcement was made that The University of University of Utah School on Alcoholism and Other Drug Dependencies will no longer offer their annual conference.
 Sections offered during the school included dental, nursing, physicians, professional treatment, education, and rehabilitation among others.